hgibling/PRDM9-Variants/compile-publication-variants.md

 ---

 ## Step 4.
-Convert allele DNA sequences to standardized znf names to confirm known alleles and identify ones not in current list
+Convert allele DNA sequences to temporary standardized znf names to confirm known alleles and identify ones not in current list
 Append author & year to each allele name and save in new file:
 ```
 for FILE in intermediate-files/*allele-sequences.tsv